twreporter/between-you-and-me/dev-notes/how-to-dev-npm-packages-comfortably.md

 ### Third Party Management Tools

-As mentions in [this PR comment](https://github.com/twreporter/twreporter-react/pull/1320#issuecomment-523373005), we can use package like `yalc` to simulate a local npm registry.
+As mentioned in [this PR comment](https://github.com/twreporter/twreporter-react/pull/1320#issuecomment-523373005), we can use package like `yalc` to simulate a local npm registry.

 Ref: